 Re-examining your Holiday Business

-While Q2 and BTS have primarily been more triage focused, the initial review of the ‘Holiday’ plans needs to be performed at a much higher level.
-For many apparel retailers, this season’s FOB items will more likely still , as opposed to already having been packaged and shipped.
-Even more important than with BTS, assessing the expected completion dates for these items, along with quality of production workmanship and adherence to all criterion of the Tech pack is critical.
+While Q2 has primarily been more triage-focused, the initial review of the ‘Holiday’ plans needs to be performed at a much higher level.
+For many apparel retailers, this season’s FOB items will more likely still, as opposed to already having been packaged and shipped.
+Even more importantly, assessing the expected completion dates for these items, along with the quality of production workmanship and adherence to all criteria of the tech pack is critical.

-Don’t forget to include an assessment of Basic items.
-This is an important portion of overall sales, not only for some retailers, it can also be a reason your customers return to your stores.
-Most likely, long recognized standards of size, quality and price have been established – this is not the time to disappoint those customers with inconsistencies or an unexpected out of stock position.
+Don’t forget to include an assessment of basic items.
+This is an important portion of overall sales, not only for some retailers, but it can also be a reason your customers return to your stores.
+Most likely, long recognized standards of size, quality, and price have been established – this is not the time to disappoint those customers with inconsistencies or an unexpected out-of-stock position.

-As Merchants review the status on production, we also recommend that the Senior Merchandise Financial Planning team ‘take one more look’ at the Q3/Q4 2020 plan.
+As merchants review the status on production, we also recommend that the senior merchandise planning team ‘take one more look’ at the Q3/Q4 2020 plan.
 Start by assessing the overall strategies which were key to the creation of this plan, and determine whether those are still relevant, based on the new realities of the retail environment now.
 Here are some areas to consider for your assessment.

 Often such product lines are slowly groomed in the first one or two quarters, to assess their success within the given product, as well as to determine any potential cannibalization to the existing assortments.
 Often a more aggressive (maybe all store compared to an earlier test or top store) distribution is planned by the third quarter (this is best practice – some retailers have been known to ‘big bang’ right from the start…).

 Now might be that third quarter (or the next phase of the planned expansion).
-Ask yourself (honestly) – how have the first portions of the roll out fared?
-With minimal sales the past few months, and at best maybe tepid sales results in the next few months – is there sufficient data to jump into the deep end?
-Should the roll out be delayed until the start of the next fiscal year?
+Ask yourself (honestly) – how have the first portions of the rollout fared?
+With minimal sales in the past few months, and at best maybe tepid sales results in the next few months – is there sufficient data to jump into the deep end?
+Should the rollout be delayed until the start of the next fiscal year?
 Maybe there needs to be a slower phased approach through Q3 into Q4?

-Of course, the planned rollout could proceed if the impact to the overall business is minimal.
-If the expanded assortment is under 5% of total sales, the risk is much less, as opposed to expanding into a new brand which will occupy 20% of the total sales.
+Of course, the planned rollout could proceed if the impact on the overall business is minimal.
+If the expanded assortment is under 5% of total sales, the risk is much less, as opposed to expanding into a new brand that will occupy 20% of the total sales.

 Location or Customer Expansion

-Extensive corporate resources are leveraged to rollout retailer growth by either expanding or finding new channels in which to sell to existing customer, or by attracting new customers to a retailer’s existing locations.
+Extensive corporate resources are leveraged to rollout retailer growth by either expanding or finding new channels in which to sell to existing customers, or by attracting new customers to a retailer’s existing locations.

 Every retailer creates some level of an optimistic goal (higher sales transactions per customer, more or new customer visits, higher conversion per customer) which translates to some sort of impact within the merchandise plan (typically measured with more sales and more receipts planned, along with additional margin created).